 About Snowman Jesus

-Snowman Jesus is a serialized parable exploring the double paradox:
+Snowman Jesus is a parable exploring the double paradox:

 - Christianity thrives globally while declining in the West